 Battery life on the EOS R6 is okay-ish, CIPA-rated to 380 shots per change, though it can be USB-charged, which softens the blow somewhat.
 Some astrophotographers may have liked a top LCD screen to better keep an eye on battery levels, but that’s a small thing really.
 The RF lens-mount is expanding nicely too with impressive wide-angles like the RF 15-35mm f/2.8L IS USM.
 We’d like to see Canon open the mount up to third-party manufacturers, but they’re still being draconian about this for now.
 Ah well.

 Canon has since released a successor to this camera in the form of the Canon EOS R6 Mark II, and the original R6 has been accordingly discontinued.
 However, the main updates in the Mark II are in its autofocus, which astro shooters don’t need to bother about too much, so we’re recommending you save yourself some cash and pick up one of the many EOS R6 cameras available on the second-hand market.
+Like new used examples start around £1,429, while a good condition one will cost around £1,310.

 - Very good low-light performance